Aliases for HSBP1 Gene

 GeneCards Summary for HSBP1 Gene

 HSBP1 (Heat Shock Factor Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Cellular response to heat stress.
+Among its related pathways are Cellular response to heat stress and Cellular Senescence.
 GO annotations related to this gene include transcription corepressor activity.

 UniProtKB/Swiss-Prot for HSBP1 Gene

 Negative regulator of the heat shock response.
 Negatively affects HSF1 DNA-binding activity.
 May have a role in the suppression of the activation of the stress response during the aging process.